sushanthj/extended_lidar_camera_calib/README.md

 pcl==1.8.0
 ```

+## Context You'l need to know
+1. This repo simply links to two completely separate libraries FLOAM and LIVOX
+2. Pleas take a look at those two repos(folders here) individually to understand better

 ## Setup
 1. Create two folders, one called 'input_bags' and the other called 'catkin_ws' (RUN mkdir catkin_ws/src)
 2. Inside the src folder of catkin_ws do ```git clone https://github.com/sushanthj/extended_lidar_camera_calib.git```